martin-sicho/genui/doc/source/usage/develop/qsar.rst

 In this tutorial we will do a direct follow up of the example we showed in :ref:`dev-guide-create-extension`.
-We will add a new machine learning algorithm for QSAR modelling to the :code:`qsarextra` extension that we created.
+We will add a new machine learning algorithm for QSAR modelling to the :code:`qsarextra` extension that we created previously.
+You will see that we will actually not need to explicitly define any REST API endpoints or handle web requests in order to make our implementation visible in the REST API.
+The GenUI framework already defines suitable endpoints and will simply call your code when required.
+Therefore, we can mainly focus on the implementation of our algorithm.

-All we have to do is create a new subpackage in our :code:`qsarextra` application.
+In order to add new QSAR model implementations, all we have to do is create a new subpackage in our :code:`qsarextra` application.
 This package will be called :code:`genuimodels` and its presence tells the :code:`genuisetup` command that it should look for special modules and classes in this package.
-In order to define a new machine learning algorithm, we need to create a module called :code:`algorithms.py`.
-The :code:`genuisetup` command will be looking for a module named like this to search for implementations of the `genui.models.genuimodels.bases.Algorithm` abstract class.
+For new machine learning algorithms, we need to create a module called
+:code:`algorithms.py`.
+The :code:`genuisetup` command will be looking for a module named like this and search for implementations of the `genui.models.genuimodels.bases.Algorithm` abstract class.
 A minimal :code:`algorithms.py` would look something like this:

 ..  code-block:: python